q3769/semver-maven-plugin/README.md

 ### Notes

 Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local POM version change.
-E.g., in and of itself, it does not communicate with any version control system or artifact repository.
-The plugin has one single concern on the Maven project - its version in the local `pom.xml` file.
+E.g., in and of itself, the plugin does not communicate with any version control system or artifact repository.
+It has one single concern on the Maven project - its version in the local `pom.xml` file.
+As an atomic and composable action/step, the plugin aims to suit whatever work flow you may care to set up in the code/script of your CI/CD pipeline.

-What prompted the effort of this plugin is to facilitate using CICD pipeline code/script to automate version increments.
-Manual version updates by developers would only be needed in rare scenarios such as changing the major version.
-The hope of such a simple design is a cleaner separation of concerns: Instead of going beyond the concern of Project Object Model (POM), this plugin remain focused on the concern of versioning alone.
-As an atomic and composable action/step, it suits whatever work flow you may care to set up in the pipeline code/script.

 ## Prerequisite